rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Drawbacks
 [drawbacks]: #drawbacks

 - Slightly increases the size of the generated binaries.
 However, the increase is typically below 1%.
 A "Hello World" on x86 Linux compiles into a ~1Mb file in the best case (recent Rust without jemalloc, LTO enabled).
 Its Cargo.lock even with a couple of dependencies is less than 1Kb, that's under 1/1000 of the size of the binary.
 Since Cargo.lock grows linearly with the number of dependencies, it will keep being negligible.
+This [seems to hold empirically](https://github.com/rust-lang/rfcs/pull/2801#issuecomment-549184251) too.
 - Adds more platform-specific code to the build process, which needs to be maintained.

 # Rationale and alternatives